benoitc/couchapp-ng/README.rst

 About
 -----

-couchapp_legacy is a a new CouchApp engine for CouchDB.
+couchapp_ng is a a new CouchApp engine for CouchDB.

 Install
 -------